 In 1999, Manito formed the folkloric drum ensemble “¡Moyuba!” as a way of introducing the southeastern United States to the beautiful musical cultures of the Caribbean.
-He has played and performed with many bands over the years including: Orquesta Grogus, Otis Redding III, Cachaça, Alma de Candela, Dub Conscious, Los Pleneros del Caribe, Larry Keel, Velvet Jones and the Sex Appeal, TFC, Squat, The Fuzzy Sprouts, One L, Athens Latin Jazz Quintet (ALJ5), Cubata, Danse Danballah, Tambou Fou, the UGA World Percussion Ensemble, and many others.
+He has played and performed with many bands over the years including: Orquesta Grogus, Otis Redding III, Cachaça, Rand Lines Trio, Alma de Candela, Dub Conscious, Los Pleneros del Caribe, Larry Keel, Velvet Jones and the Sex Appeal, TFC, Squat, The Fuzzy Sprouts, One L, Athens Latin Jazz Quintet (ALJ5), Cubata, Danse Danballah, Tambou Fou, the UGA World Percussion Ensemble, and many others.
 He is an avid performer and an instructor who teaches private and group lessons in Afro-Caribbean folkloric percussion as well as Salsa and Latin Jazz.
 He also has one instructional video out “ Journey through the Congo Cycle,” and is currently working on the production of a beginner level video.

 For 4 years Manito was the director of the Grove Elementary School World Drum Ensemble in Greenville, South Carolina.
-The group, funded by the Metropolitan Arts Council of Greenville, was composed of students from third through fifth grades.
+The group, funded by the Metropolitan Arts Council of Greenville, was composed of young musicians from third through fifth grades.
 The ensemble was dedicated to learning and performing West African and Afro-Caribbean drum music and was a featured performer in the Greenville area at many public events such as the spring Artisphere art festival as well as playing the opening ceremonies at Greenville Drive baseball games.

 “I’ve been studying, playing, and loving tumbadoras and Afro-Caribbean percussion for about 20 years.
 Early on I realized that there was something missing in the sound of mass-produced drums.
 I began to experiment with rawhide and tried many variations of skin types, thicknesses, and processing methods until I arrived at what I consider a truly resonant and tonal drum head.